shahcompbio/single_cell_pipeline/docs/singularity/singularity.md

 NOTE: Access to data on azure is restricted to the shahlab.
 To request access to the data please contact Diljot Grewal <grewald@mskcc.org.>

+### download the test data

+*see /docs/testdata for instructions on downloading testdata and test input yamls.*

 ### create the context configuration file